chubbyphp/chubbyphp-mock/README.md

 - **Poorly built extension classes:**
   Some older PHP extensions create classes that cannot be fully reverse-engineered using reflection.
 These classes are not mockable.

-- **Classes with a final `__construct` method:**
-  If a class's constructor is marked as final, it gets overridden during mocking, leading to a signature mismatch.
-As a result, such classes cannot be properly mocked.

 Please report if you find other restrictions / bugs.